 How to start an online store

-When you have decided you want to start an online store, there are many things you need to consider.
-On this page we will guide you through all steps: from registering a website and buying products to keeping inventory and promoting your online store.
+If you want to start your own online store, there are many things you need to consider.
+How will you create an online store, for example?
+You need to know on how to start an online store: from registering a website and buying products, to keeping inventory, to selling online and promoting your ecommerce business.

 - Business structure